Praful51/E-Commerce-Sales-Customer-Behavior-Analytics/README.md

 Actual 0       [  82   425 ]
 Actual 1       [  31   462 ]

-**Business Insight:** The model correctly identifies 462 out of 493 actual buyers.
+**Business Insight:**

-> In a marketing campaign, it is far more costly to miss a potential buyer than to
+- In a marketing campaign, it is far more costly to miss a potential buyer than to target an extra customer who does not convert
-> send an extra promotional message — making high recall on Class 1 the right objective.
+- sending one unnecessary email costs almost nothing, but missing a ready buyer means lost revenue permanently.